Manhattan Beach, Brooklyn: History

 The U.S. Coast Guard operated a training station at Manhattan Beach during World War II.

 After the deterioration of the hotel industry in the area, the site of the former Manhattan Beach hotel was developed into a residential area and into Manhattan Beach Park by the New York City Parks Department.
 Manhattan Beach Park opened to the public in 1955, to alleviate crowding at the neighboring beaches of Coney Island and Brighton Beach, and continues to serve the public today.
 From 1954 to 1959, the neighborhood was home to Manhattan Beach Air Force Station.
 From the 1980s, Manhattan Beach has become an enclave for higher end middle class Russian Jews.
 The Manhattan Beach Jewish Center was listed on the National Register of Historic Places in 2015.

+Demographics

+According to data from the 2020 United States Census, the population of Manhattan Beach was 4,684.

+The neighborhood is predominantly White, comprising roughly 80% of the total population, with smaller populations of Asian (10%) and Hispanic or Latino (4%) residents.

 Political representation

 Politically, Manhattan Beach is in New York's 8th congressional district.
 It is in the New York State Senate's 22nd district, the New York State Assembly's 45th district, and the New York City Council's 48th district.